Medieval Timing Technique

 How sub-periods work: interpreting major and sub together

 The interpretive move is simple.
 The major period ruler sets the background tone.
-The sub-period ruler refines what specifically unfolds inside that tone.
+The sub-period ruler refines what unfolds inside that tone.
 A Jupiter sub-period inside a Saturn major reads very differently from a Jupiter sub-period inside a Venus major.
 In the first case, expansion arrives inside a structure.
 In the second case, expansion arrives through connection.

 The matrix below is an interpretation reference, not a lookup for personal dates.
 Read each cell as one voice in a chord alongside your natal chart, the current transits, and your profection year.
 To find your own current sub-period and the next transition date, run the calculator.